privacyidea/adfs-provider/README.md

 | use_upn | Set this to `1` to use the Windows UPN (person@company.com) as the username for requests to privacyIDEA. |

 ### Domain to Realm Mapping
 It is possible to map different Windows domains to different privacyIDEA realms.
 To achieve this, add the subkey `HKLM\SOFTWARE\Netknights GmbH\PrivacyIDEA-ADFS\realm-mapping`.
 Now you can add REG_SZ entries that have the name of the Windows domain and the value of the corresponding privacyIDEA realm.
-The naming has to be case sensitive!
 Note that the realm mapping takes precedence over the general realm that can be configured as explained in the previous section.

 ## Debugging
 Errors in the provider can be found by looking at the Windows Event Log or activating the `debug_log` setting.